Statutes / Laws

 § 455.3.
 Legislative intent

-It is the intent of the General Assembly to provide a comprehensive rabies control program involving research, prevention and education which will protect the citizens of this Commonwealth from an unnecessary and harmful rabies epidemic.
+It is the intent of the General Assembly to provide a comprehensive rabies control program involving control, prevention and education.

 CREDIT(S)